Ahsome/NIMA-Notes/Med Notes/Diseases/MSK/Arthritis/Rheumatoid Arthritis.md

 > [!Important]
 - Palpable nodules are ***Pathognomonic*** for[[Rheumatoid Arthritis]].
 See [[#^7e02a2|Extra-articular features]] ^2d22d0
 - Increases rate of [[Osteoporosis]].
 See [[#^25f590|Complications > Osteoporosis]]
-- Diagnosis require 3 or more oints lasting over 6 weeks
+- Diagnosis require 3 or more joints lasting over 6 weeks
+- csDMARD is first line with [[Methotrexate]], add bDMARD and tsDMARD only if not remissing well
+- bDMARD and tsDMARD have *increased* **infection risk** ^9abca0
 ---
 # History
 ### Symptoms